kareth-leon/AD-HMM/README.md

 # AD-HMM
-Anomaly detection toy example from the paper: "Anomaly Detection and Classification in Multispectral Time Series based on Hidden Markov Models"
+Matlab implementation demo for our paper: "Anomaly Detection and Classification in Multispectral Time Series based on Hidden Markov Models"